MichelangeloAloisio/sequence_repetition_finder/README.md

 2) the sequence string.

-As a default setting, it searches, for upload sequences, 3 or more repetitions of N-bases (bp) and counts their occurrences.
+As a default setting, it searches, for upload sequences, 3 or more repetitions of N-bases (bp) and counts their occurrences in the full string.
 The N-bases windows searched ranging with the default cut-off from 1 to 10.
 As an example to understand how it works, in the input string 'aggaaaatctctcggggtata', it searches the following number of N-bases:

 - N-bases: 10 bp -> none repetitions of 10 bp found;
 - N-bases: 9 bp -> none repetitions of 9 bp found;